-In my quest for less clutter and more freedom, I decided to make steps towards a more minimalist lifestyle.
-It was all beginning to make sense.
-What I was really seeking in my day to day life was more “experiences” and less “stuff”.
+In the quest for less clutter and more freedom, I decided to take steps towards a more minimalist lifestyle.

-But the possessions I was left with, I realized, were ones that were of true value and importance to me.
+But the possessions I was left with, I realized, were ones that held meaning, value and importance to me.
 I felt that by discarding these remaining items I would be lacking.
 These were also items that I had put a lot of thought and research into before deciding to purchase them.

 There were also a few things I may have been a bit sentimental about as well.
-It was those sentimental feelings that helped me realize I am not as much of an “extreme” minimalist as I had thought, but more so a conscious consumer.
+It was then that I discovered I am not as much of an extreme minimalist as I thought.

 So What is the Difference?

 A conscious person is defined as an individual having an awareness of one's environment and one's own existence, sensations, and thoughts.
 Someone who is aware, mentally perceptive or alert; awake.

 With that, a conscious consumer is one who is bringing the power of mindful awareness to their purchases.
 When I got honest with myself, I could see how this practice was something I could greatly benefit from.